Video Game / Pokémon Stadium

 - Flying Seafood Special: Some water Pokémon summoned into battle fall into this, especially the fish-like ones, who float aboveground as if they were in an aquarium (except, of course, for Magikarp...).

-- Getting Crap Past the Radar: "Questionable" animations of some Pokémon, such as Flareon's butt-shaking taunt when idle and Nidoqueen's body-swaying taunt.
+- Getting Crap Past the Radar: "Questionable" animations of some Pokémon, such as Flareon's butt-shaking taunt (which is even more risque if animal psychology is applied) when idle and Nidoqueen's body-swaying taunt.
 Magnemite's and Magneton's fainting animation, where they go into a spasm then fall apart.
+As noted above, Nidoqueen's animation is, in fact, a Bowdlerized version of her original Japanese animation◊.

 - Ground Punch: This is how Earthquake is animated: the user punches the ground and ripples travel out to break the ground under everyone else.